Legal Sidebari

 guidance actions in the same way that it might legislatively overturn, alter, or limit the issuance of

-power of the purse to prevent operation of guidance through exercise of its authority over appropriations.
+power of the purse to prevent operation of guidance through exercise of it

 include at least some guidance documents.
 In 2019, OMB issued a memo stating that the Congressional